tannhuber/oh-my-zsh-budspencer/README.md

 oh-my-zsh-budspencer
 ====================

-budspencer and terencehill themes for the oh-my-zsh prompt
+Budspencer and Terencehill themes for the oh-my-zsh prompt

 # Why?
 Emacs mode is frustrating in a shell for vi users.
 The different vi-modes can be